Types

 Function Signature

-A function signature is the type of functions that map values of one type to values of another type.
+A function signature is the type of functions literals.

-is the type of the input values and T2
+is the type of the input values of the function literal and T2

-If the function never returns, the type expression is (T) -> never
+If the function never returns, the function signature is (T) -> never

 .

-If the function does not return a value, the type expression is (T) -> nothing
+If the function does not return a value, the function signature is (T) -> nothing

 .